olekse/pko_scrapper/README.md

 # PKO BP Scarpper

-main's inside ScrapperDemo
+Login and pasword are hardcoded.
+Main's inside ScrapperDemo.

+Disclaimer:
 Please use eye protection.
-If you feel headache get away from the screen.
+If you feel headache or dizziness please get away from the screen.